-As part of Ascension, the nation’s largest nonprofit health care system and the world’s largest Catholic health system, Seton joins more than 2,000 Ascension sites of care in 24 states and the District of Columbia in sustaining and improving the health of individuals and communities by serving as an official provider of veteran care outside the Department of Veterans Affairs (VA).
+As part of Ascension, the nation’s largest nonprofit health care system and the world’s largest Catholic health system, Ascension Seton joins more than 2,000 Ascension sites of care in 24 states and the District of Columbia in sustaining and improving the health of individuals and communities by serving as an official provider of veteran care outside the Department of Veterans Affairs (VA).

-Now, qualified U.S. veterans who face wait times in excess of 30 days at the VA or have to travel farther than 40 miles from their homes can receive care from Seton doctors at more than 100 clinical sites in an 11-county service area.
+Now, qualified U.S. veterans who face wait times in excess of 30 days at the VA or have to travel farther than 40 miles from their homes can receive care from Ascension Seton doctors at more than 100 clinical sites in an 11-county service area.
 Other qualifying factors may apply.

-“We are honored to serve those who have given time and more in service to our country,” said Jesύs Garza, president and chief executive officer of Seton Healthcare Family and senior vice president of Ascension Health-Texas Ministry Market Executive, which includes the Providence Healthcare Network in Waco.
+“We are honored to serve those who have given time and more in service to our country,” said Jesύs Garza, president and chief executive officer of Ascension Seton and senior vice president of Ascension Health-Texas Ministry Market Executive, which includes the Providence Healthcare Network in Waco.
 “Right now, no population is more vulnerable and more deserving of our compassion than many of our nation’s veterans.”

 Seton, a long-time provider for veterans, has adopted Veterans Choice access standards: